johny-b/llmcompare/docs/api.md

 Judge that evaluates answers using free-form text responses.

 Use as a judge in FreeForm questions to have an LLM evaluate the (question, answer) pairs.
-The judge template should contain {answer} placeholder, and optionally {question}.
+The judge paraphrase should contain {answer} placeholder, and optionally {question}.

 ### Methods